kondakoffer/PicChrono/CODE_OF_CONDUCT.md

 Thank you for contributing to our project!
 To ensure a positive and inclusive environment, we have established this Code of Conduct.

+## Language

+We prefer all communications to be kept in English to ensure that everyone can participate in the discussion.

 ## Our Pledge

 In the interest of fostering an open and welcoming community, we pledge to: